Patricia Quesquen Antonio

 The bad thing was that a careless friend made my camera break and because of that I couldnot make many pictures.
 But now I have a new one and I will work with a lot of motivation as it is my last half year I have left here in FairMail.
 My biggest dream is to finish my career in gastronomy and start my own business.
 Something that fascinates me most is to organize events.
 For me it is something spectacular and now I feel I am closer to achieving it.

 My name is Patricia Quesquén Antonio and I am 15 years old.
 I live in El milagro – Trujillo.
 My parents are Susana Antonio Reyes and Pablo Quesquén Mayra.
-I am the youngest of three.
+I am the oldest of four children.
 At this moment I am living with my mother and brothers and sisters.

 I like being in FairMail because it is really cool.
 They teach you about photography and here I only have one goal: to full fill my dream of studying and helping out my familiy.